 Francey Russell

 I am an Assistant Professor of Philosophy at Barnard College and Columbia University.
-In 2023-2024 I will be a Junior Faculty Fellow at the Heyman Center for the Humanities.
 I work on issues in moral psychology and ethics broadly construed, overlapping with topics in social philosophy and aesthetics (especially film).
-In terms of figures, I work on Kant and Freud, but also have interests in and have written about James Baldwin, Stanley Cavell, W.E.B Du Bois, Iris Murdoch, Nietzsche, and Bernard Williams.
-I’m currently working on a book on the ethical, political, and aesthetic significance of self-opacity.
+In terms of figures, I work on Kant and Freud, but also have interests in and have written about James Baldwin, Stanley Cavell, W.E.B Du Bois, Iris Murdoch, Friedrich Nietzsche, and Bernard Williams.
+I am working on a book titled Opacity and Experience, under contract with Harvard University Press.
 I also write art and film criticism.

 Department of Philosophy